abjerner/Skybrud.Umbraco.RssUtils/README.md

 Skybrud.Umbraco.RssUtils
 ========================

+**Skybrud.Umbraco.RssUtils** is a .NET package that easily lets you create RSS feeds on the fly without having to worry about generating the proper XML - the package takes care of that for you.

+Since the package is something that I have made for use in Umbraco projects, there is some Umbraco specific code to more easily create new RSS feeds based on `IPublishedContent`, but the package also plays well without Umbraco, so you can use it with other systems (or just native ASP.NET projects) as well.

 ## Example

-This package is created for use in Umbraco, so this example shows how to use the package in an Umbraco MVC view.
-However the package itself doesn't contain any Umbraco specific code, so you're free to do something similar in other systems (or just native ASP.NET) as well.
+The package primarily targets Umbraco, so here is a quick example on how the package can be used in a MVC view:

 ```C#
 @using System.Xml.Linq